ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 createdAt: "2023-01-25T10:37:03.476Z"
 updatedAt: "2023-07-12T13:26:52.005Z"
 ---
-Reproducible builds close the final gap in the lifecycle of open-source projects by allowing maintainers to verify and certify that a given binary was indeed produced by compiling an unmodified version of the publicly available source.
-In particular the maintainer certifies that the binary corresponds a) to the exact version of the and b) that no malicious changes have been applied before or after the compilation.
+[Reproducible builds](https://reproducible-builds.org/) close the final gap in the lifecycle of open-source projects by allowing anyone to verify that a given binary was produced by compiling publicly available source code.

 Core Lightning has provided a manifest of the binaries included in a release, along with signatures from the maintainers since version 0.6.2.